Software for COVID-19 pandemic mitigation

-Software for COVID-19 pandemic mitigation takes many forms.
+Software for COVID-19 pandemic mitigation comes in many forms.
 It includes mobile apps for contact tracing and notifications about infection risks, vaccine passports, software for enabling – or improving the effectiveness of – lockdowns and social distancing, Web software for the creation of related information services, and research and development software.
 A common issue is that few apps interoperate, reducing their effectiveness.

 Contact tracing

 Design

 Design decisions relate to issues such as privacy, data-storage and security.
 Apps are generally not interoperable.

 Use

 Voluntary use by the public was ineffective.
 A lack of features and bugs further reduced usefulness.

 Some apps include "check-ins" that enable exposure notifications when entering public venues such as fitness centres.
 One such example is the We-Care project that used anonymity and crowdsourced information about which check-ins are essential, to alert exposed users.

 Digital vaccination certificates

 Digital vaccine passports and vaccination certificates use software for verifying vaccination status.

 Such certificates were used to regulate access to events, buildings and services such as airplanes, concert venues and health clubs and travel across borders.